awreece/golog/README.md

 	the message and outputs it.

-*	A `LocationLogger` is a wrapper for a `Logger` that generates a closure to return a `LogMessage` with the associate metadat and is the first easily usable entrypoint into this package.
+*	A `LocationLogger` is a wrapper for a `Logger` that generates a closure to return a `LogMessage` with the associate metadata and is the first easily usable entrypoint into this package.

 *	A `PackageLogger` has a set of functions designed be quickly useful